-Pimpala Primary School is fortunate to have the services of Skye Keller, our Pastoral Care Worker who has specific skills for working with young people and families in the school community.
+Pimpala Primary School will be getting a new Pastoral Care Worker later in Term 3, who has specific skills for working with young people and families in the school community.

 The Pastoral Care Worker’s role is to: